eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Wound Healing & Care

 Preoperatively marking the sitting patient with a surgical pen helps determine the effect of gravity on the surrounding tissue around the planned incision.
 Furthermore, it helps give a more accurate assessment of the planned incision in respect to the relaxed skin tension lines before local anesthetic is injected.

 In elective facial cosmetic surgery, proper preoperative incision planning is crucial.
-This is because 1 of the major priorities of cosmetic facial surgery is to maximally conceal surgical incisions.
+This is because one of the major priorities of cosmetic facial surgery is to maximally conceal surgical incisions.
 For example, in facelift surgery, the telltale signs of poorly placed incisions are temporal hair loss, unnatural appearance of the ear tragus, and posterior hairline distortion.
 In addition, for the male patient, special consideration is given by modifying facelift incisions in the preauricular area.

 Reconstructive options include healing by secondary intention, local or regional flaps, or skin grafts.
 When removal of the majority of a facial aesthetic unit is anticipated, excision of the remaining aesthetic skin unit can be considered before reconstructive coverage.
 This can help minimize scars by having them lie along the aesthetic unit boundaries.
 When a defect encompasses more than 1 aesthetic unit, each unit can be reconstructed as a separate entity.